Followers

 Update 15th Jun 2025: With a de-facto war erupting between Israel and Iran, it seems their provocations of the past have come home to roost and where that will lead is anyone's guess now that internal dissent is apparent.

-Update 22nd Jun 2025: After ostensibly standing on the side-line whilst irritating and disrupting neighbours for years and years, using regional proxy forces and threatening "death to America and Israel", Iran's time has come: They have been called-out by the USA, whose gloves are now off signalling their support of Israel, with spectacular bombing and obliteration of many Iranian sites.
+Update 22nd Jun 2025: After ostensibly standing on the side-line whilst irritating and disrupting neighbours for many years, using regional proxy forces and threatening "death to America and Israel", Iran's time has come: They have been called-out by the USA, whose gloves are now off signalling their support of Israel, with spectacular bombing and the obliteration of many Iranian sites.

-Update 9th Dec 2026: Internal domestic pressure is continuing to rise in Iran, principally driven by inflationary trends precipitated by global sanctions against it.
-The latest nationwide displays of discontent, originally started by shop owners, are spreading and seems likely to end in internal violence by "the state" against its people.
-It seems the revolutionary guard are being told to change their ways by the populace and Trump is warning Iran to not start killing its protesters as they themselves become more violent.
+Update 9th Dec 2026: Internal domestic pressure continues to rise in Iran; originally started by shop owners protesting about inflationary trends precipitated by global trade sanctions, displays of discontent by the general populace are now nationwide and internal violence by "the state" against its people has caused the death of thousands as the revolutionary guard are being told to change their ways by the populace.
+Trump has warned Iran to not continue killing its protesters as they themselves become more violent.

 Sunday, 4 January 2026